Cecilia5404/phase-2-project/README.md

 Technology-Used

-JavaScript React and cascading style sheet were employed during the structuring and styling of the app.
+JavaScript React,Json,context API and cascading style sheet were employed during the structuring and styling of the app.

 License